bedolpab/bedolpab/README.md

 ## Pablo C. Bedolla Ortiz.
-#### Electrical Engineering, Mathematics, Physics
+#### Mechanical Engineering, Mathematics, Physics
-Currently serving as a MSP Summer Student Research Intern at NASA's Jet Propulsion Laboratory (JPL).
-My academic pursuits are in the fields of electrical engineering, mathematics, and physics.
+Currently serving as a MSP Intern at NASA's Jet Propulsion Laboratory (JPL).
+My academic pursuits are in the fields of mechanical engineering, mathematics, and physics.